- 09 Mar 23

-34 years ago today, U2 released their iconic fifth studio album, The Joshua Tree.
-Produced by Daniel Lanois and Brian Eno, the album featured the hit singles 'With Or Without You', 'I Still Haven't Found What I'm Looking For' and 'Where The Streets Have No Name' – and went on to win two Grammy Awards for Album of the Year and Best Rock Performance by a Duo or Group with Vocal.
-To celebrate, we're revisiting the late great Bill Graham's classic album review – originally published in Hot Press in 1987.
+36 years ago today, U2 released their fifth studio album, The Joshua Tree.
+Produced by Daniel Lanois and Brian Eno, the LP won Album of the Year, as well as Best Rock Performance by a Duo or Group with Vocal, at the Grammy Awards.
+It has since gone on to be considered one of the greatest albums of all time.
+To celebrate, we're revisiting our original album review, penned by the late Bill Graham – first published in Hot Press in 1987...

 With The Joshua Tree, the U2 pendulum swings back to America again.
 If The Unforgettable Fire, partially through Brian Eno’s guidance, was their most European record, this, their fifth studio album, turns their sights again on the Big Country, sometimes howling off in pursuit of the ghosts that possess the American soul.
 In time, it may be reckoned their most influential album to date.